Poirot's Early Cases: "The Double Clue"

-The next day, Poirot visits Hardman and tells him who the thief is.
-The collector is astonished and leaves Poirot to pursue the matter without police involvement.
-Poirot and Hastings visit the Countess and Poirot calmly tells the lady that his taxi is waiting and that he would be obliged if she would give him the jewels.
-She, equally calmly, does so.
-They part on good terms, the Countess admitting that Poirot is one of the few men she fears.
-He in turn is very impressed by her.
+The next day, Poirot visits Hardman and reveals the thief as the Countess Rossakoff.
 He tells Hastings that it was the double clue of the glove and the case which made him suspicious.
-Only one of the clues was genuine and the other a mistake.
+Only one of the clues was genuine and the other was deliberately planted as a red herring.
 As the cigarette case was not Parker's, that must have been the genuine clue.
-The case belonged to the Countess whose initials – VR – are ВР in Cyrillic, hence Poirot's perusal of the book on Russian grammar.
+The case belonged to the Countess whose initials – VR – are В Р in Cyrillic.
+The Countess returns the jewels and leaves London, and Poirot does not tell the police of the theft.

 "The King of Clubs"

-The Oglander family was playing bridge in the drawing room of their house in Streatham last night when the French windows burst open and a woman staggered in, blood on her dress.
-She managed to say, "Murder!" and then collapsed.
-The family fetched both a doctor and the police who called at the next-door villa to find the body of Henry Reedburn, the theatrical impresario, dead in the library with his skull split open by some unknown weapon.
-The woman is identified as the famous dancer, Valerie Saintclair.

-Poirot receives a visit from Prince Paul of Maurania, who wants to marry the dancer.
+Poirot receives a visit from Prince Paul of Maurania, who wants to marry the dancer Valerie Saintclair, currently under suspicion for the murder of Henry Reedburn, a theatrical impresario.
 Reedburn was in love with Valerie although his feelings were not reciprocated.
-Prince Paul and Valerie saw a clairvoyant the previous week who turned over the king of clubs in her pack of cards and said a man threatened danger to her.
-The prince is afraid that Valerie interpreted this to mean Reedburn, and attacked him.
+Prince Paul and Valerie saw a clairvoyant the previous week, who turned over the king of clubs in her pack of cards and said a man threatened danger to her.
+The prince is afraid that Valerie interpreted this to mean Reedburn and attacked him.

-Poirot and Hastings visit the scene of the crime.
-The library runs the length of one side of the house.
-At either end are curtained recesses with French windows, one to the garden and the other to the drive.
-It was in the recess facing the garden that Reedburn was found.
-The dead man had a female visitor that night that he let into the house himself, but the servants did not see her.
-Poirot sees a marble seat in the recess, whose arm-ends are carved in the form of lions' heads.
-He wonders if they could have caused the wound to Reedburn's head.
-The doctor says that there is no blood on the marble.